The Expressions of Interest for the SME Restart and Recovery scheme has now closed.

-- Product development / diversification
+Product development / diversification

-- Process improvement systems
+Process improvement systems

-- Web design / development
+Web design / development

-- Accessing new markets
+Accessing new markets

-- HR Strategy planning and development
+HR Strategy planning and development

-- Production of Videos or Animations
+Production of Videos or Animations

-The Grant rate is 100%, but businesses will have to make the initial payment for the support or purchase and claim the grant back.
+The grant rate is 100%, but businesses will have to make the initial payment for the support or purchase and claim the grant back.
 The VAT element of any support or purchase is not eligible for grant support.

 For a business to be eligible to apply for this grant funding, it must meet the following criteria:

-Businesses trading less than two years need to be able to demonstrate that the business has been adversely impacted by COVID-19 and suffered at least a 20% reduction in turnover, from 17 March 2020 to date.
+Businesses trading less than two years need to be able to demonstrate that the business has been adversely impacted by COVID-19 and can evidence at least a 20% reduction in turnover, from 17 March 2020 to date.
 NB: This will need to be evidenced.

-- it must be based in either Northumberland, Tyne and Wear or County Durham
+It must be based County Durham

-- it must be an SME - employ fewer than 250 people and have a turnover of less that €50M
+It must be an SME - employ fewer than 250 people and have a turnover of less that €50M

-- it must have been trading prior to 01 March 2020 and still be actively trading.
+It must have been trading prior to 01 March 2020 and still be actively trading.

-- it must generate 51%+ of its income from commercial sources – donations, grants and contracts awarded without a competitive process are not classed as commercial income.
+It must generate 51%+ of its income from commercial sources – donations, grants and contracts awarded without a competitive process are not classed as commercial income.

 Ineligible Sectors – ERDF funding cannot support the following sectors:

-- Businesses that deliver Statutory Services such as a schools / doctors surgeries / care homes
+Businesses that deliver Statutory Services such as a schools / doctors surgeries / care homes

 Agriculture, Forestry, Fisheries and aquaculture, Processing and marketing of agricultural products,